 Asus ZenWiFi ET8 AXE6600: A new type of “dual-band” mesh hardware

 The ZenWiFi ET8 is the second Wi-Fi 6E mesh set I've reviewed, the first being the Linksys AXE8400, and it proved what I had always suspected.
 This type of "tri-band" hardware is a new "dual-band."

 I detailed reasons in this post on dual-band vs tri-band, but the gist is that there's just one band for each frequency -- 2.4Ghz, 5GHz, and 6GHz -- instead of an additional 5GHz band in the case of traditional tri-band.

 Indeed, while the ET8 calls 6GHz as its default dedicated backhaul, in reality, this band never worked in my trial solely for the backhaul role -- it was available to clients, too.

-And that’d also be the case when any of its other two bands, 2.4GH and 5GHz, was used in this role.
+And that'd also be the case when any of its other two bands, 2.4GH and 5GHz, were used in this role.
 And yes, the system more likely uses one of these two as the backhaul since the range of the 6GHz band is just too short to work reliably for backhauling.

 And here's the kicker: Whichever band fills the backhaul role will have just half of its bandwidth on the satellite unit due to signal loss.
 That's just how it is with a mesh that has no additional band for this link.

 Asus ZenWiFi ET8 AXE6600: Hardware specifications (vs ZenWiFi XT8)

 Other than that, the two a essentially the same.
 And that goes for the look, the number of network ports, and the processing power.
 In fact, you can't tell the two apart at all, from their appearances.

 |Wi-Fi bandwidth||Tri-band AXE6600||Tri-band AX6600|